 Revolving loans are used to fund land acquired to obtain conservation easements to preserve wetlands.
 The land is sold once the conservation easement is in place.
 Interest on revolving loans is classified as a conservation program expense.

-As at March 31, outstanding balances on revolving loans were as follows (in thousands):
+Outstanding balances on revolving loans were as follows: